-Put your walking shoes on and head to downtown Dublin GA where you will find more than just shopping.
-Downtown Dublin is an experience full of the reliable staples that have been there for years, buildings that have stood the test of time, and revitalization that is always bringing in something new.
+Put your walking shoes on (or a pair of boots from Strickland’s), and head to Downtown Dublin GA where reliable staples remain, buildings stand the test of time, and revitalization is always bringing in something new.
 Stroll to shop, stroll to learn, stroll for your soul.

-Saturdays begin at the Farmers Market at Market on Madison with fresh baked goods, local meats, fruits and veggies galore, the sweetest of the sweet corn, and so much more!
-Meander up and down the pavilion until your arms are full, and don’t forget to bring a cooler to keep all of your great buys chilled while you spend the rest of your Saturday strolling downtown.
-After you pack away the goods, venture down Bicentennial Plaza and take in the soothing sounds of the fountain.
+Saturdays start at the Farmers Market at Market on Madison with fresh baked goods, fruits and veggies galore, wellness items for your body, and so much more!
+Meander up and down the pavilion until your arms are full, grab a coffee or lemonade for the rest of your journey, and don’t forget to bring a cooler to keep your goods chilled while you spend your Saturday strolling downtown.

 Heart of the City